sthobbs/fraud-model-dev/README.md

 - A GCP service account, with account key in ./service_account_key.json
 - An environment with the packages in requirements.txt

-#### Prerequisits for running develop-model.py
+#### Prerequisits for running validate-serving.py
 - Create Pub/Sub topics/subscriptions for input and output data (added to ./config.py)
 - Deploy Dataflow pipeline from https://github.com/sthobbs/fraud-model-serving

 ### Running the code
-first, run develop-model.py to:
+First, run develop-model.py to:
 1. Generate mock data of legitimate and fraudulent activity
 2. Generate features using BigQuery
 3. Train and evaluate a model

-next, with the model serving job deployed, run validate-serving.py to:
+Next, with the model serving job deployed, run validate-serving.py to:
 1. Pass raw event data to the Pub/Sub input topic
 2. Receive scored transaction data from the Pub/Sub output subscription
 3. Upload scores to GCS and BigQuery, and process data